zachvalenta/jvns.ca/content/about/index.markdown

 This blog doesn't have comments.
 However, a huge part of why I write this blog is that people who read this blog (you!) have taught me so many interesting and useful things over the years by helping me solve problems I write about, pointing me to useful resources, and correcting in a kind way when I (frequently) make mistakes.
+Also I've heard hundreds of times that this blog has helped someone learn something they were struggling with and that never gets old.
 Thank you.
 I love hearing from you.

 If you have a quick question/comment, I'm on Twitter at https://twitter.com/b0rk, and I talk to people there all the time.
 Twitter is effectively the comments section for this blog.